FAIRDataTeam/OpenRefine-metadata-extension/README.md

 Then open [http://localhost:3333](http://localhost:3333) in your favorite web browser.

-Note that we are using Java SE 11 (LTS), concretely OpenJDK 11 in Docker images.
+Note that we are using Java SE 8 (LTS), concretely OpenJDK 8 in Docker images (to comply with OpenRefine requirements).

 ## License